Weekly jobless claims in the United States hit their lowest level in 13 months; drop in home sales | ExBulletin

 The United States has expanded COVID-19 vaccination eligibility to most American adults, and more than half of that population has received at least one dose of a vaccine, according to the Centers for Disease Control and Prevention in the United States.
 One-third of American adults are fully vaccinated, along with 26% of the general population, he said.

-That, combined with the White House’s $ 1.9 trillion pandemic bailout, has enabled broader economic re-engagement.
+That, combined with the White Houses’ $ 1.9 trillion pandemic rescue package, has enabled broader economic re-engagement.
 The resulting surge in demand has left companies looking for workers.
 Retail sales hit a record high in March and factories are buzzing.

-Last week’s claims data covered the period in which the government investigated business establishments for the non-farm payroll component of the April jobs report.
+Data for the last few weeks on claims covered the period in which the government investigated business establishments for the non-farm payroll component of April’s employment report.
 First-time deposits fell by 765,000 in mid-March, bolstering hopes of large job gains in April.

 The economy created 916,000 jobs in March, the most in seven months.
 Employment, however, remains 8.4 million jobs below its February 2020 peak.